Nassau Inter-County Express: MTA Long Island Bus

-Former Long Island Bus logo used under MTA ownership from 1998 to 2011.

-MSBA Fishbowl #117 at the New Jersey Bus Festival in Howell, New Jersey in 2025.

-Orion V 148 on the N4 in 2006.

 During the first week of April 1973, Nassau County took over operation of four of the ten private bus companies (Bee Line, Rockville Centre Bus, Utility Lines, Stage Coach).
 This had been set to take place the previous week, but was postponed due to legal technicalities.
 The other six companies (Roosevelt Bus Line, Schenck Transportation, Branch Bus Corporation, Jerusalem Avenue Bus Line, Universal Auto Bus, Hempstead Bus Corporation) were expected to be taken over later in April.
 In March 1973, County Executive Caso said that an agreement had been reached with the Amalgamated Transit Union and the United Transportation Union following discussions in Washington that would allow the county and the MSBA to modify, eliminate, or add new bus routes, consolidate bus garages, and assign personnel to those routes and garages without needing to take into consideration the union or geographical areas the workers belong to.
 It would cost the county approximately $29 million over five years to purchase and operate the routes.
 The agreement with the MTA would be renewed every year, and both sides had the right to end the agreement on 60 days' written notice.

 On May 30, 1973, Nassau County signed a contract to take over all ten private bus companies in the county.
 The county would subsidize service until it could become self-sustaining, and would have to pay $5.6 million by June 15, which was the original offer it had made to the companies for their capital assets.
 The county would lease its buses to the Metropolitan Suburban Bus Authority (MSBA), a wholly owned subsidiary of the Metropolitan Transportation Authority.
 The federal government would pay $9 million, which was about two-thirds of the capital cost.
 18 new buses were ordered for $40,000 each.
 The MSBA started operating the system in June 1973.
 Of the 298 vehicles acquired, 50 required major repairs, and 24 were unusable.
 Nassau County implemented a half-fare program for the elderly during certain weekday hours and on weekends following county ownership.

 In October 1974, the MSBA said it started a comprehensive study on how to improve bus service in the county.
 It was funded by a $108,000 grant from the MTA, and a $212,000 grant from the Urban Mass Transportation Administration (UMTA).
 The same month, the first 15 of 50 new buses were placed into service.